koenighotze/koenighotze.github.io/_posts/2018-02-16-commandline-tool-for-devhints.md

 The shell script needs both `wget` and `mdless`, which you can install using your favorite package manager.
 The sheets are fetched from Devhints.IO's [Github repository](https://github.com/hazeorid/devhints.io).

-Sheet files are cached in `$HOME/.hack` and can be freshed using the `--refresh` command line argument.
+Sheet files are cached in `$HOME/.hack` and can be refreshed using the `--refresh` command line argument.

+If you like the idea of cheat sheets in your terminal, you might also want to checkout [TLDR](https://github.com/tldr-pages/tldr), which explains tools using examples - basically it just reverses the classic man pages ;)

+Anyway...

 Let me know if you have a better way or some idea for improving this tiny snippet: